 Do you have warts that you’d like to get rid of?
 Come see us.

-If you have a wart and want to know the best way to make it go away, please make an appointment with Westchester Health to see one of our dermatology specialists.
+If you have a wart and want to know the best way to make it go away, please call (914) 232-1919 to make an appointment to see one of our Westchester Health dermatology specialists.
 We’ll examine your wart, then recommend a course of treatment that will eradicate it and hopefully prevent it from coming back.
 Whenever, wherever you need us, we’re here for you.